VerdommeMan/OT-AM/docs/mkdocs/docs/settings.md

 ### Settings.TrackedObjects {==:Dictionary ==}
 All the added TrackedObjects get stored in this dictionary.
 ### Settings.AutoAddPlayersCharacter {==:Boolean==}
-This bool is internally used to keep record of in which state this feature currently is.
+This boolean is internally used to keep record of in which state this feature currently is.

 <script>
 document.addEventListener('DOMContentLoaded', init);